Willi Castro Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fourth-ranked team ERA across all MLB pitching staffs (3.75).
+- The Mariners have a 3.77 team ERA that ranks fourth across all league pitching staffs.

-- Mariners pitchers combine to surrender 94 home runs (one per game), the second-fewest in baseball.
+- Mariners pitchers combine to surrender the third-fewest home runs in baseball (96 total, one per game).

+- Woo (1-1 with a 3.63 ERA and 43 strikeouts in 34 2/3 innings pitched) gets the start for the Mariners, his eighth of the season.

-- His last time out came on Sunday, July 9 against the Houston Astros, when the right-hander went seven innings, surrendering one earned run while allowing three hits.
+- The righty's last appearance came on Saturday, July 8 against the Houston Astros, when he tossed six innings, surrendering one earned run while giving up three hits.

+- In seven games this season, the 23-year-old has a 3.63 ERA and 11.2 strikeouts per nine innings, while giving up a batting average of .212 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.